This is the Eclipse Update Site for the AnBx IDE

 InstallationAlong with Eclipse (we recommend "Eclipse for Java Developers"), there are two components that need to be installed: the Eclipse plugin and the backend tools.

-The simplest way is to install the
+The simplest way is to install the plugin from the

-Drag and drop the button on your Eclipse Workspace.
+- Alternatively: Drag and drop the button on your Eclipse Workspace.

 Backend Tools - Quick setup for Windows, Linux and Mac